 Step 3 involves identifying the current types of thinking students are doing, and we've included easy-to-use clipboard notes that show you what to look for.
-Step 4 is when you decide what to teach next from a menu of three main options-yes, only three options.
-We show you how to help students synthesize information within and across fiction texts.
-This section is full of assessment and instructional ideas that will help you get clear on what exactly synthesizing information entails so you can teach it to your students.
-We offer an array of practical tools and resources for quickly looking at student notebook entries and listening to their conversations so you can thin-slice and name the type of thinking they are using.
+Step 4 occurs when you decide what to teach next from three main options-yes, only three options.
+We show you how to help students understand characters within and across fiction texts.
+This section is full of assessment and instructional ideas that will help you get clear on what exactly understanding characters entails so you can teach it to your students.
+We offer an array of practical tools and resources for quickly looking at students' notebook entries and listening to their conversations so you can thin-slice and name the type of thinking they are using.
 Then we show you how to quickly decide what to teach next.
 We teach you how to

-- Clearly explain synthesizing information to students with concrete activities and examples - Show students how to create notebook entries that help them synthesize information - Identify the three types of synthesis thinking in your students' work (Right-Now Thinking, Over-Time Thinking, and Refining Thinking) - Thin-slice student entries and conversations in order to decide what to teach next - Recognize the three main teaching choices you can make - Apply our framework for making quick yet effective instructional decisions
+- Clearly explain thinking about characters to students with concrete activities and examples - Show students how to create notebook entries that help them understand characters - Identify the three types of character thinking in your students' work (Right-Now Thinking, Over-Time Thinking, and Refining Thinking) - Thin-slice student entries and conversations in order to decide what to teach next - Recognize the three main teaching choices you can make - Apply our framework for making quick yet effective instructional decisions

-Chapter 6: Decisions About Understanding Perspectives: Teach Readers to Approach Texts From Multiple Angles.
+Chapter 6: Decisions About Interpreting Themes: Teach Readers to Discover Life Lessons.
 This chapter also focuses on Steps 3 and 4 of the intentional decision-making process.
-We show you how to help students understand perspectives.
-We define what we mean by perspectives and how our understanding of a topic is formed around them.
+We show you how to help students interpret themes.
+We define what we mean by themes and how our understanding of a book is formed around them.
 Since this is often a complicated concept to teach students, we offer several key lessons to teach with notebook and conversation examples so you can get started right away with your students.
-After describing the key lessons, we show you the three most common types of thinking about perspectives-feelings, frames, and opinions-and how to identify what your students are doing.
+After describing the key lessons, we show you the three most common types of thinking about themes-frames, patterns, and lessons learned-and how to identify what your students are doing.
 In this chapter, we teach you to

-- Define and introduce how to understand perspectives - Show students notebook entries that can help with understanding perspectives - Identify the three most common ways to think about perspectives (feelings, frames, and opinions) in student entries and conversations - Apply the thin-slicing and decision-making framework to decide what to teach students next about perspectives in nonfiction reading
+- Define and introduce interpreting themes to students - Show students notebook entries that can help with interpreting themes

+- Identify the three most common ways to think about themes (frames, patterns, and lessons learned) in student entries and conversations - Apply the thin-slicing and decision-making framework to decide what to teach students next about themes in fiction reading

 Chapter 7: Becoming Confident and Intentional Decision Makers.
-In this chapter, we offer guidance for becoming confident in your teaching decisions.
-We help you self-assess what your current decision-making model is and help you choose what to do next.
+In the final chapter, we offer guidance in becoming confident in your teaching decisions.
+We help you self-assess what your current decisionmaking model is and help you choose what to do next.